Page Contents:

 Throwball Required

-This page focusses on canopy anchors which are installed using a throwball or a paracord preset, installed after the use of a throwball.
+Typically, a canopy anchor is installed using a throwball or a paracord preset, installed after the use of a throwball.
 See:

 Other installation types